Right to Buy Mortgage

 The amount you pay back depends on the value of your home when you sell it.

-If you’ve had previous bad credit it likely you would need to use a specialist lender.
+If you’ve had previous bad credit it likely you would need to use a Right to Buy mortgage specialist lender.
 However, specialist lenders aren’t just for bad credit.
 Specialist lenders also have criteria which the high street lenders won’t do.
 Interest rate for the specialist lenders tend to be higher and so are the fees involved.

-Below is a list of the types of bad credit which can be accepted for a buy to let remortgage.
+Below is a list of the types of bad credit which can be accepted for a Right to Buy mortgage.

 - Late Payments